Santana, Melendez homer in Royals' 7-5 win over Orioles - WHIZ News

 KANSAS CITY, Mo.
 (AP) — Carlos Santana and MJ Melendez homered, leading the Kansas City Royals to a 7-5 victory over the Baltimore Orioles on Thursday night.

-Santana blasted a two-run homer deep to right, his third, breaking a fifth-inning tie as the Royals won consecutive games for the first time since May 17-18.
+Santana hit a two-run homer to break a fifth-inning tie as the Royals won consecutive games for the first time since May 17-18.

 The last-place teams have had 30 players age 25 or younger on their rosters already in 2022, including the Royals’ Bobby Witt Jr. and Orioles catcher Adley Rutschman, who were ranked as the top two prospects in the majors entering the season.